 2. Change your heating system

 When it comes to changing your heating system, there are a few things that you need to keep in mind which is efficiency, boiler type, boiler brands and installation.
+You could also easily look for a new boiler with all these things in mind on https://www.boilercentral.com/

 Changing your heating system to a more energy-efficient modern counterpart is another highly recommended change.
 Boilers that are older than ten years tend to be at around an efficiency rating of 70% however when you compare this to more modern boilers, they are around 96% efficient.
 This means that modern boilers are losing far less of the heat they generate, meaning that you will be using less energy to generate the heat you need with a new more efficient boiler.